CityOfZion/neo-dev-portal/tutorials/2023-07-05-neo3-boa-writing-a-fungible-token-contract-using-python/index.md

 In our example, we will define the contract name and the supported standards, but you can add any information you want to.
 We are also adding permissions to allow our contract to call the `onNEP17Payment` method.
 The compiler automatically does this step, but it's a good practice to define the permissions in the contract code.

-> You should add this method at the beginning of your file, before any other method.

 ```python
 from boa3.builtin.compile_time import metadata, NeoMetadata